ezbot-ai/docs/docs/04-guides/installation/01-nextjs.md

 ### Configuration Options

 - **startActivityTracking**: Optional.
-This function tracks how long users are on your site.
+This function tracks how long users are on each page of your website.
+Soon, you will be able to use activity data to score sessions in ezbot.
 It takes an object with two properties:
-  - **minimumVisitLength**: The minimum time in seconds that must have elapsed before the first heartbeat.
+  - **minimumVisitLength**: The minimum time in seconds that a user must be on the page to begin measuring their activity.
   - **heartbeatDelay**: How often ezbot should check if the user is still on the page (in seconds).
 - **trackPageView**: Recommended.
 Sends a `pageViewed` event to ezbot.
 Call this when a new page is loaded.
-For SPAs, call this after a routing change.
-Soon, you'll be able to use these events to track how users move through your site and as rewards.
+For Single Page Applications (SPAs), call this after a routing change.
+You can now use these events as rewards in ezbot.
+Learn more about rewards in the [next section](/get-started/rewards).
-- **trackRewardEvent** Optional.
-Sends a reward event to ezbot to tune the model and improve the quality of the recommendations.
+- **trackRewardEvent**: Optional.
+Use this function for sending ezbot custom events that ezbot can use to improve the quality of our recommendations.
 It takes an object with three properties:
   - **key**: The string name of your reward.
   - **reward**: The reward value.
 Use 1 for the currently supported binary reward strategy.
   - **rewardUnits**: The type of reward units.
 We only support one type of rewardUnits today: `"count"`, but eventually, you'll be able to choose between `"count"`, `"dollars"`, and more.
 - **makeVisualChanges:** Optional.
 This enables ezbot to apply visual changes from the visual editor to your site.
 Call this when a new page is loaded.
-For SPAs, call this after a routing change.
+For Single Page Applications (SPAs), call this after a routing change.

+Learn about other options for sending reward signals to ezbot in the [Rewards Section](/get-started/rewards).